Real-time analysis

 Real-time and big data analytic tools that support geofencing include the following:

-For additional details and example use cases, see Geofencing analysis.
+For additional details and example use cases, refer to geofencing analysis.

 Dynamic geofencing

 • If a feed is connected to the join port, the join features (the geofences) are continuously refreshed based on the incoming features in the join feed.
-In this case, geofencing will be performed dynamically based on the changing features in both the target and join feeds.
+In this case, geofencing is performed dynamically based on the changing features in both the target and join feeds.

 • With dynamic geofencing, the Join Time Window parameter is required.

-• If the join feed does not have a field tagged END_TIME, and the last known observation for a join feature is older than the specified join time window, the observations will be purged from the tool's memory and will not be included in the analysis.
+• If the join feed does not have a field tagged END_TIME, and the last known observation for a join feature is older than the specified join time window, the tool purges the observations from its memory and does not include them in the analysis.

-• If the join feed has a field tagged END_TIME, the feature will age out of the geofence store according to the value in the field tagged as END_TIME or at the close of the join time window, whichever comes first.
+• If the join feed has a field tagged END_TIME, the feature ages out of the geofence store according to the value in the field tagged as END_TIME or at the close of the join time window, whichever comes first.

 Real-time analytic tools that support dynamic geofencing include the following: